rahulagg02/ebay-product-search/README.md

 This is a small full-stack application I built that lets users search for products using the eBay Browse API.

-The goal was to keep things simple, clean, and production-minded especially around API integration, security and structuring the backend properly.
+The goal was to keep things simple, clean and production-minded, especially around API integration, security and backend structure.

 ---